Skip to content

 myStructure s1 = {13, 'B', "Some text"};

-We will need to first check with which case we are dealing and than call appropriate function.
+This requires checking which case we are dealing with and then calling an appropriate function.

-Scope block will just consist of an array of expressions that represent lines inside of it.
+Scope block will just consist of an array of expressions.
+Those expressions will represent lines inside of the block.
+We will be just parsing expressions until we encounter a closing curly brace.

 ⚠️ Implementation